Gosport Ferry: History

 The company that currently operates the Gosport ferry was created in 1883 as the Port of Portsmouth Steam Launch & Towing Company, making it one of the longest serving ferry services in the UK.
-In 1963, it took over the Gosport & Portsea Watermen's Steam Launch Company, founded in 1875 by the Watermen, who had operated ferries on the route for centuries.
-These Watermen had enjoyed protected rights between 1603 and 1840, limiting operation of ferries on the route to Gosport residents.
+In 1963, it took over the Gosport & Portsea Watermen's Steam Launch Company, founded in 1875 by the watermen, who had operated ferries on the route for centuries.
+These watermen had enjoyed protected rights between 1603 and 1840, limiting operation of ferries on the route to Gosport residents.

 In 1840, a steam operated chain ferry was introduced, to a design similar to that already in use at Woolston.
 The chain ferry ceased operation in 1959.

 Upon the takeover in 1963, the company changed its name to the Portsmouth Harbour Ferry Company (plc since 2001).
 In addition to Gosport Ferries Ltd and other related interests, PHFC also owns Clarence Marine Engineering Ltd, which provides maintenance services for the ferries as well as general marine engineering services.
 Gosport Ferries Ltd was incorporated in 1988, registered company 2254382; Clarence Marine Engineering was incorporated in 1987, registered company 2139067.
 Both are non-trading companies whose registered office is located in South Street, Gosport, head offices for the Gosport Ferry Ltd plc, registered company 18751.

 In 2004, Falkand Islands Holdings completed a hostile takeover with a value of £7.5 million.
 The takeover was met with controversy as it was believed that a single shareholder would cut investment and raise fares.
 On 10 December the Falkland Island Company released a statement announcing it had over 51% of the total shares and setting out the terms for the purchase of the rest.
 In 2016, Falkland Islands Holdings changed its name to FIH group.

 Timetable

-For most of the day, a single boat provides a departure every 15 minutes in both directions.
-At peak times, two boats are used to provide a 7.5 minute interval service.